Meeks91/RxRecyclerViewArrayListAdapter/README.md

 # RxRecyclerViewArrayListAdapter
-An RxKotlin and generics based ArrayList designed to simply the implementation of RecyclerViews
+An RxKotlin and generics based ArrayList designed to simplify the implementation of RecyclerViews